adap/flower/baselines/fedavgm/README.md

 ![](_static/custom-fedavgm_vs_fedavgm_rounds=1000_fmnist.png)

 Overall, FedAvgM with Nesterov momentum outperforms the FedAvgM without Nesterov momentum, being clear this behavior for higher non-iidness (0.01 and 0.001).
+In these higher non-iidness, the test accuracy for FedAvg without Nesterov momentum are worse than the FedAvg.
 For larger concentrations (1, 10, 100), it was observed some runs that the centralized evaluation resulted in a loss equal NaN or Inf, thus it was required multiple runs to guarantee the accuracies reported.